-The values described in Table 51 are typical values.
-However, due to the process variation the temperature sensor output voltage varies from one chip to another.
+The values described in Table 17-2 are typical values.
+However, due to process variation the temperature sensor output voltage varies from one chip to another.
 To be capable of achieving more accurate results the temperature measurement can be calibrated in the application software.
-The software calibration requires that a calibration value is measured and stored in a register or EEPROM for each chip, as a part of the production test.
-The software calibration can be done utilizing the formula:
+The sofware calibration can be done using the formula: